javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 </body>
 ```

 For text nodes we can imagine a reason to read or modify them, but why comments?

-Usually, they are not interesting at all, but sometimes developers embed information or template instructions into HTML in them, like this:
+Sometimes developers embed information or template instructions into HTML in them, like this:

 ```html
 <!-- if isAdmin -->